roomforyeesus/hackathon-finder/README.md

 that are starting within 24 hours.
 ## Challenges I ran into
 It was a challenge to make fetch request with a token authorization in django and javascript because something was causing javascript to send the headers incorrectly.
-I ultimately decided I will circle back to it if i actually have sensitivate data since it was taking a lot of precious time.
+I ultimately decided I will circle back to it if i actually have sensitivate data since it was taking a lot of precious time to troubleshoot and i started late.
 ## What I learned
-I learned a lot about svelte since it was my first time working with the framework but i already love it.
-I found the courier api to be pretty useful, and it can actually connect a wide variety of apis which is nice because it saves api key management, and it sort of give you an interface to do some things with the api you connect.
+I learned a lot about svelte since it was my first time working with this framework but i already love it.
+I found the courier api to be pretty useful, and it can actually connect a wide variety of apis which is nice because it saves you from going in your application and replacing your keys, and it sort of give you an interface to do some things with the apis you connect.
 ## What's next for Hackathon Finder
-Honestly, I am not sure since it's my first hackathon but robably make the table display look better and add sorting if people actually use it.
+Honestly, I am not sure since it's my first hackathon but robably make the table display look better and add sorting if people actually use it